holmesrichards/pmf/README.md

 The ED schematics omit a resistor on the resonance input pin.
 In the comments Tom Wiltshire says this should be 51k.
 I found this value would cause self oscillation to start up at a very low position of the resonance knob, so changed it to 120k.

 With an input of 5 V (or -5 V) or above, the filter stage outputs would try to go to or above about 10 V. I reduced the input gain by a factor of 0.51 to keep below that limit. ±5 V is the standard audio signal range in my synth.
 Of course if you use two summed inputs they might exceed 5 V, so some additional attenuation may be needed.
-I also added a second inverting stage to preserve the phase going into the filter.
+I also added a second inverting stage with the thought of preserving the phase going into the filter.
+However there is an inverting stage at the output, so it probably would have been better to leave this second stage out.
+Not quite sure what I was thinking!

 ED's mixers have been re-ordered, just because I felt 2 pole should go before 4 pole.
 The E96 4.99k resistor has been replaced by E24 2k and 3k in series, because who want to order one resistor from DigiKey that Tayda doesn't carry?
 The resistor values used by ED in the BP mixers result in peak amplitudes 6 or 12 dB below the input level; I reduced them to get unity gain at the peaks.
 I wasn't that enthusiastic about the seventh filter — a rather weird combination of things giving rise to a sort of band pass plus notch response — so I replaced it with a second (sharper, deadlier) notch filter.